Share Code for Settled Status: Practical Guide

 Are retrospective settled status checks needed for existing employees?

-As an employer, and in accordance with the latest Home Office guidance, you’re not responsible for making sure any existing EEA or Swiss nationals on your payroll prior to 30 June 2021 have applied for status under the EU Settlement Scheme.
+As an employer, and in accordance with the latest Home Office guidance, you’re not responsible for making sure any existing EEA or Swiss nationals on your payroll prior to 30 June 2021 applied for status under the EU Settlement Scheme.
 This means that you don’t need to undertake retrospective right to work checks for those employed on or before this date.
 You’ll have a continuous statutory excuse against civil liability if you correctly conducted a right to work check using their passport or national identity card at the time of hire.

 How can potential share code settled status issues arise?